-Brian H. Pandya litigates patent, antitrust and complex commercial cases and defends companies and executives in government investigations.
-He also advises clients on data privacy, cybersecurity, competition law and national security issues.
+Brian H. Pandya focuses on high-stakes trial and appellate litigation, primarily in the areas of intellectual property, antitrust, and regulatory litigation and white-collar defense.
+He has significant experience representing clients in data privacy, cybersecurity and national security matters.
 Brian joined Duane Morris after serving at the U.S. Department of Justice as Deputy Associate Attorney General.

-A first-chair trial lawyer, Brian’s notable cases as lead counsel include obtaining a preliminary injunction under the Administrative Procedure Act for an artificial intelligence startup, securing dismissal of Sherman Act Section 1 claims brought against several prominent racetracks, representing a software developer in a bet-the-company jury trial, defending willful infringement claims filed against a leading location technology and consumer electronics company, and resolving an eight-patent suit related to the synthesis of antiretroviral drugs.
-In addition to his trial and arbitration practices, Brian is an experienced appellate advocate, with arguments before the U.S. Courts of Appeals for the Federal, First, Eighth and Ninth Circuits and authoring multiple certiorari petitions and amicus briefs at the U.S. Supreme Court.
+Notable cases as lead counsel include obtaining a preliminary injunction under the Administrative Procedure Act compelling the United States Patent and Trademark Office to reinstate an artificial intelligence startup’s pending applications; securing dismissal of Sherman Act Section 1 and state law unfair competition claims brought against several prominent racetracks and sports venues; defeating a preliminary injunction seeking to enforce a noncompete agreement against a transportation executive; representing a Canadian biosciences company in an arbitration to execute option agreements; defending Ireland’s largest telecom software company in a bet-the-company patent infringement suit and jury trial; defeating willful infringement claims filed against a leading Dutch telematics and consumer electronics company; and representing a leading drug manufacturer in an eight-patent suit related to the synthesis of antiretroviral drugs.
+Brian is also an experienced appellate advocate, with arguments before the U.S. Courts of Appeals for the Federal, First, Eighth and Ninth Circuits and authoring nearly a dozen certiorari petitions and amicus briefs at the U.S. Supreme Court.

-Many of Brian's current and recent representations involve novel legal and business issues such as representing healthcare providers seeking to recover millions of dollars for unpaid laboratory and surgery claims while simultaneously defending fraud allegations brought by payors; working with NFT developers and cryptocurrency investors to recover stolen digital assets; advising on IP antitrust issues including FRAND/SEPs disputes in the telecom and automotive sectors; representing government contractors in False Claims Act investigations under the Civil-Cyber Fraud Initiative; regulatory litigation for life sciences and biotech companies; and product counseling on metaverse and online gaming applications.
-Clients often leverage Brian’s government and private sector experience for practical advice on corporate compliance programs, regulatory due diligence on mergers and acquisitions, and HSR and CFIUS filings.
+Many of Brian's current and recent representations involve novel and multidisciplinary legal issues, including cross-border disputes and investigations, representing private laboratories and surgery centers in payor disputes and healthcare fraud investigations; working with NFT developers and cryptocurrency investors to recover stolen digital assets; advising on IP-antitrust issues including FRAND/SEPs disputes in the telecom and automotive sectors; representing government contractors in False Claims Act cases, including under the Civil-Cyber Fraud Initiative; product counseling on metaverse and Web 3.0 applications; and leading regulatory due diligence on mergers and acquisitions.

-During his time at DOJ, Brian oversaw investigations and litigations undertaken by the Antitrust Division and Civil Division, worked on several high-profile trial teams and liaised with agency counsel and state Attorneys General on various litigations and initiatives.
+During his time at DOJ, Brian oversaw investigations and litigations undertaken by the Antitrust Division and Civil Division, worked on several high-profile trial teams and routinely liaised with agency counsel and state Attorneys General.
 He was also responsible for reviewing tort settlements collectively worth billions of dollars, including under the vaccine injury compensation program, against military and tribal hospitals, and aviation, admiralty and pipeline torts.

 Brian writes and speaks extensively on law and innovation issues and has been quoted by the Wall Street Journal, Forbes, National Law Journal and numerous industry publications.
 He began his legal career clerking for Judge Leonard Davis on the United States District Court for the Eastern District of Texas.
 Brian is a Fellow of the Leadership Council on Legal Diversity (LCLD) and a two-time recipient of the Federal Circuit Bar Association’s Pro Bono Advocacy Award for work on behalf of military veterans, and served as volunteer federal public defender in the Eastern District of Virginia.